HamiltonP2018/HamiltonP2018.github.io/README.md

 Built on top of [SavjeeCoin](https://github.com/Savjee/SavjeeCoin) (simply Blockchain implementation in Javascript).

 ## 👀 Live demo
-**[Check it out here.](https://savjee.github.io/savjeecoin-frontend/)** You can create transactions, mine blocks and explore your own blockchain.
+**[Check it out here.](https://drive.google.com/file/d/1lckdYtUIdNTZ5WwhiXQmcBLyhuWyqI3d/view?usp=share_link)** You can create transactions, mine blocks and explore your own blockchain.

+**[Check it out here.](https://drive.google.com/file/d/1LCH5IF2jt4gRI4_gk_c0oJkXNBt3RFgE/view?usp=share_link)** You can create transactions in main, mine blocks and explore your own blockchain.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 Get a copy of the SavjeeCoin front-end running on your local machine (for playing around, testing or development).